vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/integrators.md

-# Upgrading to 2.5.0
+# Migrating eCommerce integrations to 2.5.0

 ## Introduction

-In the 2.5.0 release, we changed the way of handling cookies on server side.
-Instead of generating them server side, now cookies are generated client side.
+This migration guide helps Integrators make their integrations and plugins compatible with version 2.5.0.

+It only contains code examples.
+For more information about this version, refer to the [Overview](./overview.md) page.

 ## Changes

-In the 2.5.0 release, we've removed generating cookies for currency, locale and country on server side.
-Now those cookies are generated client side.
+- Removed cookies fpr currency, locale and country generated on server side.
+Now they are generated client side.

 To make this work some changes in configuration are needed.
 1. Disable i18n's detecting browser language.